Philippine Marine Corps: Equipment

 The Philippine Marine Corps has made use of its existing equipment to conduct its operations while modernization projects are underway.
 The Republic Act No. 7898 declares the policy of the State to modernize the military to a level where it can effectively and fully perform its constitutional mandate to uphold the sovereignty and preserve the patrimony of the republic.
-The law, as amended, has set conditions that should be satisfied when the defense department procures major equipment and weapon systems for the marine corps.
+The law, as amended, has set conditions that should be satisfied when the defense department procures major equipment and weapon systems for the Corps.

-These are acquisition projects of the government that have been signed and awaiting delivery for the modernization of the marine corps.
+These are acquisition projects of the government that have been signed and awaiting delivery for the modernization of the Corps.